zurinaza/ESD-Competency/README.md

   <!-- ================= 07 QUIZ 2 ================= -->
   <section id="view-quiz2" class="hidden">
-    <div class="eyebrow">Stage 07 &#183; Quiz 2</div>
+    <div class="eyebrow">Stage 08 &#183; Quiz 2</div>
-    <h1>Identifying faults in tasks, rubrics and alignment</h1>
+    <h1>Diagnosing assessment tasks, rubrics and alignment</h1>
+    <p class="lede">Two parts.
+Part A tests the design of tasks and rubrics.
+Part B gives you ten assignment tasks written for your own discipline and asks which competency each one assesses, and whether it assesses it at all.</p>

+    <h2 style="margin:30px 0 10px">8.1 &#183; Part A: assessment and rubrics</h2>
     <div id="q2intro">
-      <p class="lede">Fifteen questions on stages 04 and 05.
+      <p class="lede">Fifteen questions on stages 06 and 07.
 Diagnose the fault in a rubric descriptor, pick the output that carries the evidence, judge whether a task assesses the competency it names, and match a pedagogy to what it actually develops.</p>
       <div class="grid3">
         <div class="card"><span class="tag rose">Diagnose</span><p style="margin-top:10px;font-size:14.6px">What is wrong with this descriptor, task or alignment?</p></div>
         <div class="card"><span class="tag">Evidence</span><p style="margin-top:10px;font-size:14.6px">Which output carries evidence for this competency?</p></div>